DraftBot-A-Discord-Adventure/DraftBot/README.md

 <div style="text-align: center;">
 <img src="https://cdn.discordapp.com/attachments/456120666874183680/575235193384861716/couronne.png" style="border-radius: 50%; width: 300px" alt="Couronne DraftBot">

 DraftBot is a text adventure game.
 The story takes place in a medieval world, and the player embodies an adventurer who wants to win a competition launched by the king, to win the princess' hand.
 To achieve this, he must travel and earn points by going through a lot of danger, including thieves, wilderness, and scary children.
 Every few hours, the player can follow their adventure through "reports" and interact with a multiple choice system, using reactions below the report.
 Each choice has multiple issues, which could hurt the character, heal them, or even give them some stuff.
-During the journey, they earn money, stuff, and points, and can use them to buy potions, stuff or effects in the shop, fight other players, and ascend the leaderboard.
+During the journey, they earn money, equipments, and points, and can use them to buy potions, items or effects in the shop, fight other players, and ascend the leaderboard.

 [![](https://img.shields.io/discord/429765017332613120.svg)](https://discord.gg/5JqrMtZ)
 [![](https://img.shields.io/github/stars/BastLast/DraftBot-A-Discord-Adventure.svg?label=Stars&style=social)](https://github.com/BastLast/DraftBot-A-Discord-Adventure)